 Bulk have a great selection of protein inspired sweet treats with protein bar-rivalling benefits, our favourite of which is the Protein Millionaires Slice.
 "This offers a large serving size which can explain how it is considered a protein bar," explains Hope.
-"It’s higher in calories than many of the other bars and contains nearly 7g of saturated fats per bar."
+"It’s higher in calories (each one contains 271) than many of the other bars and contains nearly 7g of saturated fats per bar."
 On the protein front, it delivers 15g.

-This is a winner on the taste front, but only has 9g of protein.
-Also on the more expensive side at almost £40 for a box of 15.
+This is a winner on the taste front, but only has 9g of protein – it's also on the more expensive side at almost £40 for a box of 15.
 "This is lower in calories than the other bars and contains 150kcals per bar," says Hope.
 "It’s less dense and lighter in weight than some of the other options too."

 While these are higher in calories than other bars, they don’t contain polyols and therefore may be a more friendly option for those people who suffer with IBS, says Hope.
 "The bars are made with soy protein which is the most nutritionally similar to whey protein."

 You Might Also Like